Brunnshög

 A district focused on the dining area

-Our new district – the dining area of the future – is focused on the entire life cycle of food.
-From cultivation to sales, preparation and management of food waste, this area is indelibly linked with food and dialogue around food’s significance and role in the future of the city.
-There is a robust flexibility that allows a range of participants to contribute and offer their interpretation on the role of food in our lives.
+Our new district—the dining area of the future—focuses on the entire life cycle of food.
+It covers everything from cultivation to sales, preparation, and food waste management.
+The area is deeply connected to food and the dialogue around its role in the future of the city.
+A robust flexibility allows various participants to contribute and interpret food’s significance in different ways.

 Our vision with the district is to create a diverse range of urban spaces of different sizes, functions and green structures.
-We want the buildings constructed here to stand for a hundred years, which is why we chose bricks for the façade, symbolising safety, warmth, identification, power and authority.
+We want the buildings constructed here to stand for a hundred years.
+That is why we chose bricks for the façade, symbolising safety, warmth, identification, power and authority.
 Steel, wood and glass elements were also added as a clear compliment to the central brickwork.
-Over time, vines growing over façades and balconies will integrate into the concept, with structures able to withstand use, reuse and the test of time.
+Over time, vines will grow over façades and balconies, becoming an integrated part of the design.
+The structures withstand use, reuse, and the test of time.